Hero Image

 Throughout the camp, you'll have the opportunity to challenge yourself with exciting activities like our high ropes challenge course, whitewater rafting, rock climbing, and caving—all while learning how these adventures can be used to promote health, wellness, and ministry.

 Our goal is to equip you with the leadership skills, outdoor knowledge, and spiritual insights to pursue a career in the outdoor industry with a heart for service.
-Whether you're interested in Adventure Therapy, Outdoor Ministry, Experiential Education, or Outdoor Recreation, you'll get a taste of the many programs offered at Southern University that can prepare you for a fulfilling career in outdoor leadership or emergency services.
+Whether you're interested in Adventure Therapy, Outdoor Ministry, Experiential Education, or Outdoor Recreation, you'll get a taste of the many programs offered at Southern Adventist University that can prepare you for a fulfilling career in outdoor leadership or emergency services.

-Join us this summer to discover how you can combine your love for the outdoors with
+Join us this summer to discover how you can combine your love for the outdoors with a purpose-driven career, and learn how outdoor adventure can advance the ministry of our Lord.
+We look forward to seeing you there!

 Key Highlights

-- Adventure Activities: High ropes course, whitewater rafting, rock climbing, and caving
+• Adventure Activities: High ropes course, whitewater rafting, rock climbing, and caving

-- Spiritual Growth: Learn how outdoor experiences can deepen your faith and ministry
+• Spiritual Growth: Learn how outdoor experiences can deepen your faith and ministry

-- Leadership Training: Build skills in leadership, teamwork, and safety
+• Leadership Training: Build skills in leadership, teamwork, and safety

-- Career Pathways: Discover undergraduate programs like Adventure Therapy, Outdoor Ministry, Experiential Education, and Outdoor Recreation
+• Career Pathways: Discover undergraduate programs like Adventure Therapy, Outdoor Ministry, Experiential Education, and Outdoor Recreation

-- Hands-On Experience: Apply your skills in real-world outdoor settings while exploring career options
+• Hands-On Experience: Apply your skills in real-world outdoor settings while exploring career options

 If you have a heart for adventure and service, this camp is the perfect step toward your future in outdoor leadership.